t-med1/Business-Management/README.md

 3. Ensure you have a secure web server with PHP support for optimal functionality.
 4. Explore the Business Management System and customize it to fit your business needs.

-## Support

-If you encounter any issues or have questions, feel free to open an issue in the [issue tracker](https://github.com/your-username/business-management/issues).
-We appreciate your feedback and are here to assist you!

 ## Show Your Support

 If you find this project valuable for your business or if you appreciate the effort put into its development, consider giving it a star!
 Your support encourages us to continually enhance the Business Management System.